filipecalasans/log-analysis/README.md

 ## Instructions.
 How to run this project

-Under the psql command line utility create the following view:
+create the following view under the psql command line utility:

 ```sql